Carol has learned over time that cooking can be fun. Read how cooking became pleasant and no longer a chore.

 My second excuse for staying away from the kitchen was the home economics lessons that I had to take in high school.
 We were taught the "correct" way to cook.
 Did you know that there is a correct way to do everything in the kitchen, including how to measure food?
 I found this too fussy—and frankly—too annoying.
 I have since come to realize that my cake will rise whether I level off the cup of flour or not!

 The third thing that kept me from cooking was cookbooks.
 Today's recipe books are far more fun and user-friendly than those produced in the past.
 I’m sorry, I guess I’m just really shallow, but I prefer to use cookbooks that have nice, glossy, colorful pictures.
 There are also lots of entertaining cooking shows on TV that teach you how to cook and are packed with brilliant, inspiring ideas for healthy meals.

-The internet is also a great source of cooking inspiration to me.
-I love to visit Pinterest and check out all those pins of delicious looking meals.
+The internet is also a great source of cooking inspiration for me.
+I love to visit Pinterest and check out all those pins of delicious-looking meals.
 It’s great to have such a gigantic pool of ideas at my fingertips. all of that cooking inspiration just lures me in.
 Between the drinks, the decorated cakes (I might even try to make one, one day), and the delectable-yet-healthy meals on Pinterest, I can get inspired to cook (and eat) at the click of a mouse.

 What really helped me overcome my kitchen phobia was the fact that I learned that I don't have to follow every recipe word for word.
 I can improvise!
 I can take out any ingredient I don't want (or don't have) and put something else in there instead.
 Cooking became so much easier when I realized that I don’t have to follow the rules.
 I actually even enjoy cooking now—it's become a relaxing creative outlet.
 Who knows, maybe I’ll also be posting my creations on Pinterest one of these days.